-- Current capacity of detoxification, residential rehabilitation and aftercare services limit the provision of flexible support and follow up for clients. - Flexible outreach treatment services with a focus on vulnerable target groups including young people. - Provision of training and resources, including referral pathways, for General Practice to support patients with substance use issues including ice. - 62.6% of clients accessing treatment were male, with 37.3% female on the Gold Coast.
+- Current capacity of detoxification, residential rehabilitation and aftercare services limit the provision of flexible support and follow up for clients. - Flexible outreach treatment services with a focus on vulnerable target groups including young people, and those requiring outpatient detoxification. - Provision of training and resources, including referral pathways, for general practice to support patients with substance use issues including ice. - 63.3% of clients accessing treatment for alcohol and drugs were male, with 36.5% female on the Gold Coast.